Department of Environmental Politics

 - Climate change,

-The department provides the possibility for internships at three months minimum.
+The department provides the possibility for three-month internships.
 A curriculum vitae, a letter which clearly expresses qualification and specific motivation concerning certain projects of the department, as well as precise information according to the timescale are to be addressed to email@example.com.

 Internships are without payment.
 Please also note: Applications must be based on a prescribed placement for school students, a degree course, an internship prior to a degree programme, or some other form of basic or further training.
 Applicants keen to do an internship in order to improve their employment prospects need to submit a letter from their job centre indicating its approval.